AJ Glueckert: Career

 Glueckert first performed at the Metropolitan Opera in New York City in the 2016/17 season, as Erik in Wagner's Der fliegende Holländer.
 Reviewer Anthony Tommasini from The New York Times described him as a "clarion, sensitive tenor".
 When he appeared at the Santa Fe Opera as Pinkerton in Puccini's Madama Butterfly alongside Kelly Kaduce in 2018, a reviewer wrote: "He was an ardent Pinkerton, appropriately smug in his opening aria, vocally expressive in the first act love duet with Butterfly, and affecting in his last act aria."

 On 10 March 2022, he was the tenor soloist in the final movement of Beethoven's Ninth Symphony in a charity concert at the Alte Oper of Frankfurt performers for Ukraine, with the hr-Sinfonieorchester conducted by Juraj Valčuha.

+In 2024 he performed the title role of Zemlinsky's Der Traumgörge at the Oper Frankfurt, directed by Tilmann Köhler and conducted by Markus Poschner, with Zuzana Marková in the title role, Magdalena Hinterdobler as Grete and Liviu Holender as Hans.